29 Best Things to Do in Barcelona in 2023

 The contemporary art museum.

 If you want things to see in Barcelona you’ll get it with over 5000 pieces from well known 20th century artists.
 Check out the mesmerizing photography, sculpture, painting and more.

 Discounts can be had by buying the Articket BCN museum discount card.

 The Barcelona Cathedral

-Another of the great things to do in Barcelona that costs nothing: this fantastic neo-Gothic cathedral is notable for its gargoyles and domestic and mythical animal rooftop.
-It is dedicated to the co-patron Saint of Barcelona Eulalia, who was martyred by the Romans in 303 AD.
+The Barcelona Cathedral (not to be confused with Sagrada Familia) is neo-Gothic church is notable for its gargoyles and domestic and mythical animal rooftop.
+It is dedicated to the co-patron Saint of Barcelona – Santa Eulalia – who was martyred by the Romans in 303 AD.

-At 512 metres this is the highest point in Barcelona and offers some incredible views from the Temple of the Sacred Heart of Jesus – not to mention the super geeky retro amusement park and 100 year old Ferris Wheel.
+Tibidabo offers some incredible views from the Temple of the Sacred Heart of Jesus church – not to mention the super geeky retro amusement park with 100 year old Ferris Wheel.

 Palau de la Musica

 The Palau de la Musica, a musical palace with golden-age acoustics in the ‘key’ of Catalan modernism, is the best place for music lovers to take in some opera, Flamenco, or even a symphony.